the most famous pub on the planet, primarily due to

 the pub area and of course smoking is strictly banned inside

-offer during the day and our menu includes down to earth
+is on offer during the day and our menu includes down to

 we offer good entertainment, 7 days a week, with many varied